jxtngx/NeMo-lab/README.md

 Additionally, the design should aid notebook-bound learners to segue into becoming more comfortable with skills associated with software engineering principles – notably, module cohesion, code quality, python packaging, and containerization and virtualization.

 Rather than provide a series of notebooks to cover concepts, the source module is paired with several tutorials found in `docs`.
-This will allow the engineer to better familiarize with the source code of `nemo_lab` and associated scripts, and to explain rationale behind such topics as using yaml for configs and toml for prompt files.
+This will allow the engineer to better familiarize with the source code of `nemo_lab` and associated scripts, and to explain rationale behind such topics as using yaml for configs and toml for prompt files, and complementary tools for experimentation management and trace logging.

 # System Requirements